-The castle was probably built in the second half of the 13th century, on a rocky ledge on one of the roads passing through the ridge of the Little Carpathians.
+The castle was built between the 60s of the 13th century and the end of that century, on a rocky ledge on one of the roads passing through the ridge of the Little Carpathians, on the initiative of Aba, the founder of the Hlohovec branch of the mighty Abovec (Aba) family.
 It was mentioned for the first time in written sources in 1316.
 At that time it was managed by castellan Štěpán, subordinate of the župan Mikuláš.
 It can be assumed that in the following years the castle was captured by the mighty Matthew III Csák, who was building his dominion in the lands of today’s western Slovakia.
 After his death in 1321, Dobrá Voda became the royal property of Charles I of Hungary.
 It is known that in 1354 a royal castellan was in the castle.

 The main part of the castle was made up of an elongated building situated at the highest point of the hill with a residential house and two four-sided towers located at its shorter sides.
 The eastern tower, 7.7 x 7.7 meters, was slightly older, the western tower was larger, 9.2 x 9.8 meters.
 The wall thickness of the towers varied in the ground floor from 1.9 to 2.5 meters, and the corners of western tower were reinforced with larger stones.
 The west tower was also distinguished by massive buttresses, which also strengthened the central building from the north.
 In addition to defensive, both towers also had residential functions, although it is not known whether this was their purpose from the very beginning.